 Each coach is responsible for the recruitment of studentathletes for their assigned sport and open tryouts are offered.
-A list of sports and coaches may be obtained from Athletics office located in the Physical Education Building.
-Additionally, coaches will post flyers around the campus which will notify students about organizational team meetings prior to the beginning of an athletic season.
-Students should feel free to contact individual coaches or the Director of Athletics for further information at any time.
+Additionally, coaches will post flyers around campus which will notify students about organizational team meetings prior to the beginning of an athletic season.
+Students should feel free to contact individual coaches or the Director of Athletics for further information at any time